cardboard-iguana/cardboard-iguana.com/notes/netcat.md

 ## Other Uses

+### Telnet Replacement

 If you just have netcat connect to a service directly, it functions exactly like telnet.

+### Port Scanning

+With the `-z` option, netcat will attempt to connect to all TCP ports on the targets in a sequential fashion, reporting which are open.
+It’s like a simple, very slow version of Nmap!

 ## References